cloud-simple/docker-ciscat/README.md

     └── CIS-CAT-Pro-Dashboard-v2.3.2-unix.zip
 ```

-* Create the directory `/srv/docker/my4ccpd` which will be used as a directory to store MySQL database for `my4ccpd` which is MySQL DB container for CCPD App - more details on `my4ccpd` container are available in the section **Deployment details - my4ccpd** below
+* Create the directory `/srv/docker/my4ccpd` which will be used as a persistent storage for CCPD App data managed by MySQL DB container - this will be bound to MySQL container's `MySQL Data Directory` directory - more details on `my4ccpd` container are available in the section **Deployment details - my4ccpd** below
 * Run the following command
   * `docker compose up -d`
 * See the applications log with the following command